MPLA from S. minnesota R595 (Re) TLRpure Sterile Solution

 |Concentration||1mg/ml (0.5mg/ml for 250µg size) stabilised in sterile, double-distilled water (ddWater), without any additives.|

-Optimal concentration is dependent upon cell type, species, desired activation and analysis: 0.1-1.0μg/ml.
-Does not activate any TLR other than TLR4 as tested up to 50μg/ml in relevant cellular systems (macrophages).
+Optimal concentration is dependent upon cell type, species, desired activation and analysis: 0.1-1.0μg/ml in vitro and 5-15mg/kg in vivo in animal rodent models.
+Does not activate any TLR other than TLR4 as tested up to 1μg/ml in relevant cellular systems (mouse macrophages).